valory-xyz/trader-quickstart/README.md

 ## Terminate your on-chain service

-If you wish to terminate your on-chain service (and receive back the staking/bonding funds to your owner/operator address in case your service is staked), ensure that your local service is stopped, and execute:
+If you wish to terminate your on-chain service (and receive back the staking/bonding funds to your owner/operator address in case your service is staked) execute:

 ```bash
 ./stop_service.sh